BIGJRA/BIGJRA.github.io/reborn.md

 We will eventually need 2 Floral Charms and around 25-30 Honeys for sidequests later.
 There is technically a cheaper option to get the honey later on, however.

-Sweet Scent Flower Shop Bottom
+Sweet Scent Flower Shop Middle

 |Item           |Price          |
 |---------------|---------------|